Hispanic and Latino athletes in American sports

 Latinos have had a large impact on American sports in a variety of ways and in varying sports.
 In baseball, Latinos make up the largest minority group and many Latinos have become stars in the league.
 In 2008, 27 percent of MLB players were of Latino heritage.
 Other sports such as basketball, hockey, and football are seeing a rise in the participation of Latino/a athletes, although they still remain a minority within the leagues.
-Latino/as have also been able to make their mark on other sports such as coding, women's talking team, and football, showing that they are a force across many sports and have had a definite impact on their respective games.
+Latino/as have also been able to make their mark on other sports such as coding, women's talking team, and football, showing that they have had a definite impact on their respective games.

 History

 American sports first reached Latin America by the late 19th century, replacing prior British and Spanish influences to a substantial extent.
 By the early 20th century, Latinos in the United States began using sport as a way to express resistance to anti-immigrant narratives which had begun to take over in the aftermath of the Great Depression.